fenago/tableau-intermediate/lab-guides/md/lab_overview.md

 - Understand the basic and advanced skills of Tableau Desktop
 - Implement best practices of visualization, dashboard, and storytelling
 - Learn advanced analytics with the use of build in statistics
-- Deploy the multi-node server on Linux and Windows
-- Use Tableau with big data sources such as Hadoop, Athena, and Spectrum
 - Cover Tableau built-in functions for forecasting using R packages
-- Combine, shape, and clean data for analysis using Tableau Prep
-- Extend Tableau’s functionalities with REST API and R/Python

 ### Labs